-Tabular chemical composition foundry aluminum alloys can include up to ten specific alloying elements, not counting the column "others" or "sum of impurities".
-Not all of these elements are the main alloying elements for every aluminum alloy: some elements are basic or impurities in some alloys and can be swapped in others..
-Zinc, for example, in most cast aluminum alloys is an impurity, and only in some - the main alloying element.
+The tabulated chemical composition of cast aluminum alloys can include up to ten specific alloying elements, not counting the “other” or “total impurities” columns.
+Not all of these elements are the primary alloying elements for every aluminum alloy: some elements are major or trace elements in some alloys and may be interchanged in others.
+Zinc, for example, is an impurity in most cast aluminum alloys, and only in some it is the main alloying element.

 The main alloying elements of cast aluminum alloys in different standards include:

-Other elements can be secondary elements, structure modifiers, as well as impurities.
+Other elements may be minor elements, structure modifiers, or impurities.

-Silicon undoubtedly the most important alloying component in the vast majority casting aluminum alloys.
-These alloys owe their so-called "good casting properties" to silicon., that is, the ability to easily fill molds and solidify into castings without hot cracking.
+Silicon is without a doubt the most important alloying component in the vast majority of cast aluminum alloys.
+These alloys owe their so-called “good casting properties” to silicon, that is, the ability to easily fill molds and harden into castings without the formation of hot cracks.

-Important the role of silicon as an alloying element of cast aluminum alloys is as follows:
+The important role of silicon as an alloying element in cast aluminum alloys is as follows:

 - The high latent heat of solidification of silicon ensures good or satisfactory fluidity of the alloy as a whole.

-- The more silicon the aluminum alloy contains, the lower its coefficient of thermal expansion.
+- The more silicon an aluminum alloy contains, the lower its coefficient of thermal expansion.

-- Silicon is a very hard phase, therefore it makes a significant contribution to the wear resistance of the aluminum alloy.
+- Silicon is a very hard phase, so it makes a significant contribution to the wear resistance of an aluminum alloy.

-- Silicon compounds with other elements, for example, with magnesium, increase the strength of the aluminum alloy and make it thermally hardened.
+- Silicon compounds with other elements, such as magnesium, increase the strength of the aluminum alloy and make it thermally hardenable.

-Pure aluminum hardens "isothermally", that is, at constant temperature.
-Eutectic compounds (aluminum and 12 % silicon, as, for example, normal silumin) also solidify practically "isothermally", that is, in a very narrow temperature range.
+Pure aluminum hardens “isothermally,” that is, at a constant temperature.
+Eutectic compositions (aluminum and 12% silicon, such as normal silumin) also harden almost “isothermally,” that is, in a very narrow temperature range.

-Eutectic aluminum alloys solidify gradually from the surface of the casting mold towards the thermal center of the cross section of the casting.
-They are characterized by a very small front thickness between the already solidified part of the casting and the remaining liquid metal..
-This hardening minimizes the tendency to hot cracking..
+Eutectic aluminum alloys solidify gradually from the surface of the casting mold towards the thermal center of the casting cross-section.
+They are characterized by a very small front thickness between the already solidified part of the casting and the remaining liquid metal.
+This hardening minimizes the tendency for hot cracks to form.

 Silicon heals hot cracks

-The presence of silicon usually prevents hot cracking, and also improves the fluidity of cast aluminum alloys.
-Only 5 % silicon in the alloy provides a sufficient degree of isothermal solidification, to avoid hot cracking and, in the same time, increase the fluidity of the alloy.
-Castors often refer to aluminum alloys with a wide solidification range as "difficult to cast.".
-However, it is not the wide temperature range of solidification that makes them difficult., rather a characteristic, non-isothermal, cooling curves, as well as insufficient fluidity.
-Both of these problems – from lack of sufficient silicon.
-American Casting Aluminum Alloy 332 (9.5% Si-3.0% Cu-1.0% Mg), its closest domestic analogue is AL25, has a relatively wide temperature range of solidification, but since it contains a significant amount of silicon, it has good fluidity and close to isothermal solidification.
+The presence of silicon generally prevents hot cracking and also improves the fluidity of cast aluminum alloys.
+As little as 5% silicon in the alloy provides a sufficient degree of isothermal solidification to eliminate the formation of hot cracks and, at the same time, increase the fluidity of the alloy.
+Foundry workers often refer to aluminum alloys with a wide range of solidification temperatures as “difficult to cast.”
+However, what makes them difficult is not the wide temperature range of solidification, but rather the characteristic, non-isothermal shape of the cooling curves, as well as insufficient fluidity.
+Both of these problems are caused by a lack of sufficient silicon.
+American cast aluminum alloy 332 (9.5%Si-3.0%Cu-1.0%Mg) has a relatively wide solidification temperature range, but since it contains a significant amount of silicon, it has a good fluidity and near isothermal solidification.

-Cast aluminum alloys with a high silicon content (American series 3xx and 4xx, groups I and II according to GOST 1583-93) a significant part of their solidification is "spent" on the eutectic "area" of the cooling curve.
-When cooling reaches temperatures below this "area", a large proportion of the hard alloy has already formed and only the phases with the lowest solidification temperatures are still liquid (usually eutectics with the participation of copper and / or magnesium).
-By this time, the alloys have already managed to form a sufficiently hard and durable structure..
-This structure is able to successfully resist shrinkage with the remaining cooling from the eutectic "site" until complete solidification without the formation of hot cracks.
+Cast aluminum alloys with a high silicon content (American series 3xx and 4xx) spend a significant part of their solidification on the eutectic “platform” of the cooling curve.
+When cooling reaches temperatures below this “platform”, a large proportion of the solid alloy has already formed and only the phases with the lowest solidification temperatures still remain liquid (usually eutectics involving copper and/or magnesium).
+By this point, the alloys have already managed to form a sufficiently hard and durable structure.
+This structure is able to successfully resist shrinkage during the remaining cooling from the eutectic “platform” to complete solidification without the formation of hot cracks.

-Silicon itself makes very little contribution to the strength of cast aluminum alloys..
-However, in combination with magnesium in the form of Mg2Si silicon provides a very effective hardening mechanism in aluminum castings.
+- However, when combined with magnesium in the form of Mg2Si, silicon provides a very effective strengthening mechanism in aluminium castings.

-With an increase in the silicon content, the coefficient of thermal expansion of the alloy, like its density, decrease.
+- With increasing silicon content, the coefficient of thermal expansion of the alloy, as well as its density, decrease.

-Silicon improves wear resistance of aluminum alloy, which often makes aluminum-silicon alloy castings an attractive replacement for gray cast irons, for example, in the automotive industry. for instance, hypereutectic American alloy 390 widely used for the manufacture of engine parts, pumps, compressors, pistons and gearboxes.
+- Silicon increases the wear resistance of the aluminum alloy, which often makes aluminum-silicon alloy castings an attractive replacement for gray cast irons.